-As you've discovered, there are several sub-forums where you can post your work here which may be a little confusing at first.
-We're glad that you have decided to share your artwork with us but before you do, please consider the following guidelines:
+As you've discovered, there are several sub-forums where you can post your work, and it may be a little confusing.
+We're glad that you have decided to share your artwork with us, but before you do please consider the following guidelines:

 The Watercolor Gallery

 FINISHED paintings created with watercolor paints, watercolor pencils, or gouache go here.
-They may be painted on any surface compatible with watercolor such as paper, gesso, YUPO, clayboard, and illustration board.
-Small enhancements using other media to add highlights, draw lines, create resists, make corrections, etc., may be acceptable.
-Please post images of your work with the Uploader or Attach them — the use of off-site links as a substitute to show your images is unacceptable and not in keeping with the intent or spirit of this site.
-Members may start one new painting thread per day; but it may contain several paintings.
+They may be painted on any surface compatible with watercolor such as paper, gesso, YUPO, clay board, and illustration board.
+Small enhancements using other media to add highlights, draw lines, create resists, or make corrections may be acceptable.
+Because of the large number of new paintings in the Gallery daily members may only start one new painting thread each day, but it may contain several paintings.
+Using offsite links to show your images is not acceptable or in keeping with the intent or spirit of this site — please post images of your work with the Uploader or Attach them.
 All works posted here will be open to critiques and comments unless you indicate otherwise.

 The Watercolor Studio

-It is a big help to those who view your painting if you include the following info when you post it:
+It’s a big help for those who are looking at your painting if you include the following info when you post it:

 Type of Watercolor Paint, including any additions

 (e.g., Watercolor Artists Paints, Daniel Smith and Da Vinci, small highlight of Gesso on rim of vase etc.).

 (Manufacturer and weight, e.g. Arches Cold Pressed 300 lb Paper)